-Our success depends to a significant degree upon the continued contributions of certain key personnel, including Leo F. Wells, III, who would be difficult to replace.
-If Mr. Wells were to cease his employment with us, our operating results could suffer.
+Our success depends to a significant degree upon the continued contributions of certain key personnel, including Leo F. Wells, III, Douglas P. Williams, M. Scott Meadows, Michael C. Berndt and Allen G. Delenick, each of whom would be difficult to replace.
+If any of our key personnel were to cease employment with us, our operating results could suffer.
 We also believe that our future success depends, in large part, upon our ability to hire and retain highly skilled managerial, operational and marketing personnel.
 Competition for such personnel is intense, and we cannot assure you that we will be successful in attracting and retaining such skilled personnel.